By Dan Solomon

 Rob: Well it’s all about making a quick buck at least with the majority of supplement companies out there today.
 There is very little science behind most products, just pretty packaging, celebrity endorsments, and a lot of hype and not much as far as results.
 Unfortunately there is no real regulation in the supplement industry.
 More and more companies are getting caught doing things like “amino acid spiking” and their labels are simply not matching up to what is actually in the product.
 This ultimately damages the entire industry.

-More to come.
 Check back soon for more commentary from Rob DiMaggio and be sure to check out the new IML Research Blog exclusively at DigitalMuscle.com.
-Visit www.IronMagLabs.com to learn more about their entire line of supplements.
+Visit www.IronMagLabs.com and www.MuscleGelz.com to learn more about his entire line of supplements.